If you're a carrier of sickle cell, it means you carry one of the genes that causes sickle cell disease, but you do not have the condition yourself.

 - trying pre-implantation genetic diagnosis (PGD)

-PGD is similar to IVF, but the resulting embryos are tested to check that they do not have sickle cell disease before they're implanted in the womb.
+PGD is a treatment used in IVF where the resulting embryos are tested to check that they do not have sickle cell disease before they're implanted in the womb.

 The Human Fertilisation and Embryology Authority (HFEA) has more information about PGD.